sebastian-gm/sebastian-portfolio/README.md

 # Sebastian Gonzalez - Portfolio

-This repository contains the source code for my personal portfolio website, showcasing my skills and projects as a Data Engineer.
+This repository contains the source code for my personal portfolio website, showcasing my skills and projects as a Data/Analytics Engineer.

 The site is built with Vite, React, TypeScript, and Tailwind CSS.